 Juan Rangel holds a Bachelor of Arts Degree from Northeastern Illinois University.

-Maurice is a Scholarship Specialist at Empower Illinois.
+Mauricio is a Scholarship Specialist at Empower Illinois.
 In this role, his focus is on providing quality service to Empower Illinois’ stakeholders.
 He is committed to the stakeholder’s satisfaction by providing everyone with accurate and complete information and engaging them to ensure all their needs have been met.
-Maurice’s experience contains over five years of customer service and civic engagement with local communities.
+Mauricio’s experience contains over five years of customer service and civic engagement with local communities.

 Communications and Data Manager